Semi-Charmed Life: Writing and inspiration

 It's about living in the Lower Haight [in San Francisco] and all the machinations that were going on at a time where my friend group was finally out of the [educational] institutions that we'd been in our whole lives – because we’d all been in school since kindergarten and everybody now was in their early 20s and out of college.
 And then probably underneath that, also the weight of coming to terms with the kind of agony that your life is always about to change and never be reliable.

 The song was written well before Third Eye Blind was formed.
-During his time as a struggling musician in San Francisco, Jenkins recalled sitting in a room with future 4 Non Blondes singer and songwriter Linda Perry, who worked as a waitress down the street, performing their original compositions to one another.
+During his time as a struggling musician in San Francisco, Jenkins recalled sitting in a room with friend Linda Perry, before she found fame with 4 Non Blondes.
 The two played each other early versions of "Semi-Charmed Life" and "What's Up?", both of which would later become massive hits for their respective bands.
-It would be decades later that Jenkins realized the songs performed in that private session would sell a combined 17 million records.
+Jenkins later realized the songs performed in that private session would sell a combined 17 million records.

 Jenkins was initially against the decision to release "Semi-Charmed Life" as the lead single from Third Eye Blind, as he did not believe that it was representative of the work as a whole.
 Guitarist Kevin Cadogan was concerned with the explicit lyrical content of the song, as he feared that radio stations would refuse to play the song.
 Elektra Records suggested that the band release "Semi-Charmed Life" as their debut single as opposed to "Losing a Whole Year", prompting the release of several radio edits of the song.
 Upon the song's success, Jenkins claimed that he believed most listeners misinterpreted the song to simply be a "happy summertime jam".